imaginary-upside/JellyfinJav/README.md

 # Instructions
 When adding the media library, make sure to select "Content type: movies".
 And "Show advanced settings" to be able to select the metadata downloaders you want.
 Currently only R18 is supported for movie metadata.

-Actress metadata is only downloaded on demand when the actress is first accessed.
-This is a limitation of Jellyfin, but I'll probably be able to work around this in the future, although the workaround will probably be pretty hacky.

 # Development
 ### Requirements
 * Docker